kvasdopil/food/README.md

 - `src/app/feed/page.tsx`: client component displaying paginated recipe feed with infinite scroll.
 Reads search query and tags from URL.
 Responsive grid layout works on all screen sizes.
 - `src/components/recipe-search-bar.tsx`: search bar component with magnifier icon, inline tag display (positioned between magnifier icon and input field), and clear button that clears both search and tags.
 Uses shadcn Input and Button components.
 Tags are displayed as chips with individual remove buttons and `cursor:pointer` styling.
 On mobile, no placeholder text is shown.
 Input width dynamically matches text content.
 Search bar container uses flex-1 to fill available space.
 - `src/components/add-recipe-button.tsx`: button component using shadcn Button with ghost variant.
 Transparent background and dark-gray plus icon.
 Only visible for logged-in users.
 - `src/components/add-recipe-modal.tsx`: responsive modal component using shadcn Dialog for adding recipes.
 Fullscreen on mobile, centered window on desktop.
-Allows users to enter natural language descriptions of meals, generates recipes using AI (with ingredients, instructions, tags), automatically generates preview images, and saves recipes to the database.
+Allows users to enter natural language descriptions of meals, generates recipes using streaming AI (with progressive updates for ingredients, instructions, tags), automatically generates preview images, and saves recipes to the database.
+Shows recipe preview card as soon as title is available during streaming.
 Uses shadcn Button and Alert components.
 Closes on Escape key or clicking outside.
 Uses Supabase authentication for API calls.
+- `src/components/recipe-preview-card.tsx`: preview card component for displaying generated recipes during streaming.
+Supports partial data and shows loading states for missing fields.
+Displays streaming overlay when generation is in progress.
+Uses `RecipeFeedCard` for rendering with fallback values for missing fields.
 - `src/components/recipe-feed-card.tsx`: recipe card component for feed page using shadcn Card and CardContent.
 Displays image, title overlay, description, clickable tags (toggle filters), and favorite button.
 - `src/components/recipe/description.tsx`: description component that displays recipe description, author attribution ("by {username}"), clickable tag links (navigate to feed with tag filtered), and favorite button.
 Author attribution only shows for recipes with author information (scripted recipes don't show attribution).
 Tags use the "link" variant of TagChip for proper semantic HTML and navigation.
 - `src/components/user-avatar.tsx`: user avatar component with dropdown menu.
 Includes "My Recipes" option that navigates to `/feed?tags=mine` to filter recipes by the current user.